Hannalysis/Coding-Chronicles/README.md

 --- July 29th ---
 2025-07-29

-After a full-on learning session today, rather than continue the course, I wanted to practice and apply my current knowledge.
+After a full-on learning session yesterday, rather than continue the course, I wanted to practice and apply my current knowledge.

 So today I looked into completing the optional content; a project utilising a dataset to analyse international students' mental health.
 This was my first time utilising datacamp's datalab notebook environment, so I completed it's tutorial project to familiarise myself before heading to the optional project content.